+• •

-Ref Question Guidance SV01- SV09 01- Ownership, control This section is mandatory.
+Ref SV01- SV09 Question Ownership, control and voting rights Guidance This section is mandatory.
 It requires a minimum of one entry.
 The answer you give should reflect the answer you have given to FI05 Legal form of firm.
 We use the information to determine whether you firm meets the definition of an ICAEW member firm, as set out in the Principal Bye-laws, You can find our guide on whether your entity is an ICAEW member firm and whether ICAEW is your money laundering supervisor here.
-Please ensure you update the information or we may ask you to re- submit your annual return.
+Please ensure you update the information or we may ask you to resubmit your annual return.
 Corporate practice - please give the names of the shareholders of all the shares in issue.
 You should provide information on all voting and non-voting shares.
 For each shareholder, give the percentage of the nominal value of the total issued share capital held by each in the '% shareholding' box and the percentage of the nominal value of the voting shares held by each in the '% voting rights' box.
 You should also record the nominal value of shares held by each person, checking that you have listed all classes of share (this information is relevant for determining whether your firm meets the ICAEW member firm definition and whether it is eligible to use the description Chartered Accountant (s)).
 The individuals, or entities, listed should be those that directly hold the shares (both voting and non-voting) in the practice.
 Limited liability partnership - please give the percentage voting rights of each member.
-You should provide the name of the person/entity that directly holds the voting rights.
-Partnership - please give the percentage voting rights of each partner.
-Sole practitioner - not applicable.
-In an audit registered firm, the majority of the voting rights, or such rights under the firm's constitution as enable them to direct its overall policy or alter its constitution; must be held by: individuals that hold a UK appropriate (audit) qualification; a UK registered audit firm; or grandfathered EEA auditors and equivalent EEA auditors (as defined in the Audit Regulations and Guidance).
-If this section has been pre-populated, the percentage shareholdings will have been rounded up or down as appropriate.
-There's no need to add decimal places.
+You should provide the name of the person/entity that directly holds the voting rights of each member.
+You should provide the name of the person/entity that directly holds the voting rights of each member.
+You should provide the name of the person/entity that directly holds the voting rights of each partner.

+partner.

 If you're providing this information for the first time, or if percentage shareholdings have changed, please give the exact percentage.
 There's no need to give a private address.
 A business address, for example the firm's head office, is acceptable.
 Audit qualification - Members who wish to undertake work as an responsible individual in a firm must confirm with ICAEW that they hold an appropriate qualification in accordance with the audit qualification regulations.
 It is important to note that any individual who counts towards the majority-ownership requirements in respect of the firm's audit registration, must have the audit qualification.
-SV10- SV11 Shareholder and voting rights You should check that the percentage shareholdings and voting rights add up to 100%.
+SV10- Shareholder and You should check that the percentage shareholdings and voting SV11 voting rights rights add up to 100%.
 You should also check that the total nominal value of shares is accurate and agrees to the total nominal value of shares in issue.